P-p-H-d/c-stl-comparison/README.md

 * Is-it type safe (aka. using an incompatible type produces at least a compilation warning)
 * support of integer/floats as basic type,
 * support of struct POD data as basic type,
-* natural usage of object: passing an object data to a container will create a copy of the object data (non-implicit lost of ownership),
+* container doesn't steal ownership of object parameter by default: passing an object data to a container will create a copy of the object data,
+* support of optional move semantics to/from containers,
 * support of array as basic type,
 * support of object like data (needing custom constructor, destructor...),
 * support of C++ class as basic type,